 After fermentation, the texture of kefir resembles sour cream; it is thick and quite sour.

 Various studies show that the bacteria within kefir may provide some health benefits, particularly concerning our gut health.

 Although more research is necessary before we can confirm tangible benefits in humans, the studies thus far are promising.

 Per 100 grams, kefir provides (18);

-Originating in Germany, quark is a type of fresh dairy product that contains significant amounts of protein.
+Originating in Germany, quark is a type of soft cheese and it contains significant amounts of protein.

 While popular in Northern and Central Europe, quark is not widely known outside of bodybuilding circles in the West.

 It is a kind of curd cheese, and it has some nutritional similarities to cottage cheese.

 Regarding taste, quark is mild and slightly creamy.